• About

 January 19, 2018

-Written by Greg M. Johnson and Wade Ritchie
+Written By Greg M. Johnson and Wade Ritchie

 Since the decision of the Supreme Court of Canada in Daishowa‑Marubeni International Ltd. v.
 Canada, 2013 SCC 29 [Daishowa], clarity exists for how a vendor treats abandonment obligations on the sale of resource properties—namely, the amount of the abandonment obligations do not form additional consideration but are simply factored into the purchase price for such properties.
 Daishowa did not address how the purchaser should characterize the costs incurred in meeting these assumed abandonment obligations.